HalcyonGray/Photo-Album-Project/Readme.txt

 Open a browser
-copy https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe into the address line in the browser
+copy https://www.python.org/downloads/ into the address line in the browser

+Select release version Python 3.9.5 download

-save the python exe to downloads double click python-3.9.5-amd64.exe to begin setup of python During the setup installation make sure to check mark "Add Python 3.9 to PATH" Select Customize installation
+save the python exe to downloads double click python-3.9.5-amd64.exe to begin setup of python Make sure to check mark "Add Python 3.9 to PATH" before continuing

+After the above select Install Now for a oneclick python install or *alternative select Custom Installation
 Click Next
 Click browse where it says Customize install location Create a folder within your C drive named Python Choose this folder as the customized install location Click Install
+*end of alternative
 Once installation has completed you can click close

-Now run the setup.cpython-39 file.
+Now double click the setup.cpython-39 file.
 This will install the Python packages needed to run the software.
 *Setup is complete once the window closes

--Once the setup file is run, go ahead, and run the Start.cpython-39 -The program will start up the program and open a small window called Photo Album Creation Tool
+-Once the setup file is closed, go ahead, and double click the Start.cpython-39 -The program will start up the program and open a small window called Photo Album Creation Tool